Ntrmal/SmartAssign/README.md

 - Extracts **deadline**, **priority**, and **dependencies** where possible
 - Outputs the result as a **JSON list** and a **table**

-Speech-to-text uses Whisper, but **task identification and assignment are done using custom rule-based logic**, not external classification APIs.

 ---